ls1intum/Artemis/.github/PULL_REQUEST_TEMPLATE.md

 1. Log in to Artemis
 2. Participate in the exam as a student
-3. Make sure that the UI of the programming exercise in the exam mode stays unchanged
+3. Make sure that the UI of the programming exercise in the exam mode stays unchanged.
+You can use the [exam mode documentation](https://docs.artemis.ase.in.tum.de/user/exam_mode/) as reference.
 4. ...

 ### Review Progress